Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 and connect an :ref:`Industrial Quad Relay Bricklet
 <industrial_quad_relay_bricklet>` to the buttons of the `ELRO AB440RA
 <http://www.elro.eu/en/products/cat/home-automation/home-control1/transmitters1/remote-control1>`__
-remote control.
-There are a vast number of control remote switches available.
+remote control (two of the switches and the remote control is already included in the Starter Kit: Hardware Hacking).
+There are a vast number of remote switches available.
 Most of the commercially available remote controls use the HX2262 IC with the same hardware design, so this guide can be used for most remote switches.